 The door was a 22 X 16 sectional high lift overhead door.
 The spring assembly had four torsion springs with two on each side of the center shaft coupler.
 Often we recommend replacing all four springs, but for budgeting reasons, companies often prefer replacing the springs on only one side, as this customer had decided for this door.

-Back in the early 1980’s I drew a number of sketches and wrote detailed instructions for replacing commercial springs.
-Those were the days when I literally drew, copied, cut and pasted my work.
+Back in the early 1980’s I drew several sketches and wrote detailed instructions for replacing commercial springs.
+Those were the days when I literally drew, copied, cut, and pasted my work.
 My job at Handicup follows those instructions.

 The springs weighed probably 75 pounds each and they were huge with 7 5/8″ inside diameters and each had the cast iron Overhead Door cones.

 That was also back in the day when we used three-piece wooden ladders that weighed about 100 pounds.
 Since it was a high lift door, the springs were up 20 to 25 feet, and I had to use all three sections.
 I had earlier clamped and rewound the broken spring.

 After killing the power, I vise-gripped the tracks above the rollers, extended the ladder, marked the coupler, and removed the bolts.
 Then I unwound both springs on the left side and removed the stationary cones from both spring anchor brackets.